Darshan-Upadhye/NREGA-Mitra/README.md

 > “Our Voice, Our Rights” — The data is public, but not always accessible.

-The Government of India provides an open API containing district-wise monthly performance data for MGNREGA.
+The Government of India provides an open API containing district-wise performance data for MGNREGA.
 However, several issues limit its usefulness to the public:

 - The data format is **too technical** for non-technical citizens.